Donny Lalonde vs. Sugar Ray Leonard: The fight

 Lalonde controlled the early portion of the fight as a sluggish Leonard had trouble establishing any offense from rounds one through four as Lalonde used his height and reach advantage.
 In round four Lalonde scored a knockdown after hitting Leonard with a right cross to the head.
 Leonard was able to continue, but Lalonde quickly went on the attack, throwing punches wildly and opening a cut near Leonard's left eye, though he was able to survive the round.
 From round five on, Leonard bounced back offensively and the two fighters traded power punches and combinations throughout.
-In round nine, Lalonde started aggressively but Leonard backed Lalonde into the ropes and landed a flurry of punches ending with a left hook that sent Lalonde down.
+In round nine, Lalonde started aggressively knocking Leonard to the mat, but Leonard got up after a 5 count and backed Lalonde into the ropes and landed a flurry of punches ending with a left hook that sent Lalonde down.
 A clearly dazed Lalonde was able to get back up and continue, but Leonard quickly sent him down again with two right hands followed by a left.
 Lalonde was unable to get up and Leonard was declared the winner by technical knock out at 2:30 of round nine.